yzfedora/baidudl/README.md

 download, normally, I set it to 100 or 200 according the situation.

-# Bugs
-1. there is a bug in pan.baidu.com, especially when try specify a batch download url, pan.baidu.com may send broken file data to you. in this situation, you will see some files was broken after you unzip. you can choose to download broken files only, or just remove the download file, and try again.
-2. there still exists an "Illegal Hardware Instruction" bug on Mac OSX, I have tried to find why it failed, but with no luck.

-# Next Steps
-1. add CRC32 or MD5 checksum supports, for integrality check.
-2. compile rpm, deb package for different Linux distributions if need.
-3. try fix "Illegal Hardware Instruction" bug on Mac OSX.

-# Recently Updates
-1. use libcurl to supports http, https, and ftp multithreading download.
-2. use valentine background for status bar.
-3. use -f option to download from file. -l option is deprecated.
-4. use internal cache mechanism to optimize the IO speed.
-5. change the default threads number to 100.
-6. add underline as indicator to indicates are we recvory the download from previous file or not.
-7. adjust buffer size dynamically supports. all buffers memory will be write to disk for every minute(60 second default).

 # Features
 1. multithreading download, number of threads depending on server.
 2. continues download, supports restore download from a previous file.